The Importance of the Coffee Bloom

 As I already mentioned, adding a bloom into any brewing method won’t have a negative impact.
 Immersion methods, or more intense methods like percolators or espresso machines, just don’t benefit as much as pour over.

 The reason for this is that pour over methods put the water in contact with the beans for the shortest length of time.
-If you have something (read: CO2) stopping the water from extracting flavor, it’s going to show up in the taste.
+If you have something (read: CO2) stopping the water from extracting flavour, it’s going to show up in the taste.

 On the other hand, while using something like a French press can still benefit from blooming, the grounds are going to be in contact with the water for quite a bit longer, so you don’t have to worry quite as much.

 The only exception to that is cold brew.
 Because the hot water is such a help in removing the gas, it can be useful to use that hot bloom/cold brew recipe.
-Bloom your coffee with hot water before you go on to cold brew it, to ensure real clarity of flavor.
+Bloom your coffee with hot water before you go on to cold brew it, to ensure real clarity of flavour.

 Some coffee gurus make pouring water over coffee look like an art form.
 Watch this video to see how: